 Debt Limit and Deficit Reduction

-As we work to revitalize Michigan’s economy, it’s critical that we do everything we can to help Michigan’s workers and families weather the current economic storm.
-Michigan is currently experiencing one of the most severe economic crises our state has seen with an unemployment rate of 8.8% and a deficit of 411,000 jobs.
-I hear from people in Michigan every day about the importance of unemployment insurance in helping them bridge this economic crisis.
+As we work to revitalize Michigan’s economy, it’s critical that we do everything we can to help Michigan’s workers and families recover from the Great Recession.
+Michigan is emerging from one of the most severe economic crises our state has seen with an unemployment rate of 7.2%.

 Unemployment insurance ensures that workers who are jobless through no fault of their own will have support while they look for work.
-Unemployment insurance lifts families out of poverty - it is a lifeline for these families that keeps food on the table and a roof over their heads.
+It lifts families out of poverty – unemployment insurance is a lifeline for these families that keeps food on the table and a roof over their heads.

 After months of difficult restructuring, our auto industry is firmly on the road to recovery.
 While the last four years have been painful for our families and communities in the wake of plant closings and jobs losses, all three domestic auto companies have returned to profitability and are expanding again.